 - Call for Code October 2020.
 “The amount of data in the world doubles every two years.”

-Head – Data Center and Cloud Platform Services, Infrastructure, Internal IT
+Customer Story with Deepak Pawar Head of Data Center and Cloud Platform Services, Infrastructure, Internal IT.

 2023 Gartner® Magic Quadrant™ for Enterprise Backup and Recovery Software Solutions.